Frequently Asked Questions

 You will need to provide your own sleeping bag and pillow (if you would like a pillow).

 Lastly, Mt.
-Kilimanjaro is located only a few hundred kilometers from the equator, and at altitude, the sun’s affects are heightened.
-Use a hat, sunglasses, sun screen, and wear proper clothing to protect yourself from the sun, to reduce the risk of sunstroke.
+Kilimanjaro is located only a few hundred kilometers from the equator, and at altitude, the sun’s effects are heightened.
+Use a hat, sunglasses, sunscreen, and wear proper clothing to protect yourself from the sun, to reduce the risk of sunstroke.

 Please note, secure luggage and valuables storage facilities are available at your Moshi hotel while you climb.

 With regard to the type of pack(s) to use, two packs would be useful:

 1. One larger pack (preferably a duffle bag) that will be carried by the porters inside large, canvas duffle bags.
 This pack should not exceed 15kg, and should be within the following dimensions: 30cm (height) x30cm (width) x 60cm (length)